BrooksMarineGroup/brooksmarinegroup.github.io/README.md

 BrooksMarineGroupSite
 =====================

-Creating a new website for http://brooksmarinegroup.com/
+An ongoing project to create a new website for the Brook's Marine Group, using up to date coding practices.